 Hazard mitigation plans must identify goals for reducing long-term vulnerabilities to identified hazards (44 CFR Section 201.6(c)(3)(i)).
-The Steering Committee established a guiding principle, a set of goals, and measurable objectives for this plan, based on data from the preliminary risk assessment and the results of the public involvement strategy.
-The guiding principle, goals, objectives, and actions in this plan all support each other.
-Goals were selected to support the guiding principle.
-Objectives were selected that met multiple goals.
+The Steering Committee reviewed the previous hazard mitigation plan guiding principle, goals, and objectives as part of the update process.
+Based on data from the preliminary risk assessment and the results of the public involvement strategy the guiding principle, goals, and objectives were deemed applicable in the current update by all planning partners and were brought forward as part of the update.
+These components are described in further detail below.